talkowski-lab/rCNV2/data_curation/CNV/README.md

 Some datasets required manual curation prior to inclusion.
 Where necessary, these steps are enumerated below:

+ * **CHOP**: CNVs were filtered on quality score ≥40 and CNV size ≥25kb while requiring at least 10 SNPs per CNV.
+After CNV filtering, samples with `LRR_SD` <0.25, >20 CNV calls, or SNP call rate <98% were excluded as outliers, as well as samples genotyped on arrays with <175k SNP probes or samples labeled as cancer or Down's Syndrome patients.
+ * **Epi25k**: CNVs were filtered on ≥10 probes and ≥25kb.
+After CNV filtering, samples with >25 CNV calls were excluded as outliers.
- * **SSC**: CNVs were filtered on pCNV ≤ 10<sup>-9</sup>, per recommendation of the authors.
+ * **SSC**: CNVs were filtered on pCNV ≤10<sup>-9</sup>, per recommendation of the authors.
+ * **SickKids**: CNVs were filtered on ≥25kb.
+After CNV filtering, samples with >80 CNV calls were excluded as outliers.
+ * **TCGA**: CNVs were filtered on ≥10 probes and ≥25kb.
+Deletions were required to have a mean log<sub>2</sub> intensity ≤-1 and duplications were required to have a mean log<sub>2</sub> intensity of ≥0.5849625.
- * **UKBB**: CNVs were filtered on quality score ≥ 17 and CNV size ≥ 25kb.
+ * **UKBB**: CNVs were filtered on quality score ≥17 and CNV size ≥25kb.
 After CNV filtering, samples with >10 CNV calls were excluded as outliers as well as any samples with known malignant cancers or chromosomal disorders (e.g., Down's Syndrome or sex chromosome aneuploidies).
- * **CHOP**: CNVs were filtered on quality score ≥ 40 and CNV size ≥ 25kb while requiring at least 10 SNPs per CNV.
-After CNV filtering, samples with `LRR_SD` < 0.25, >20 CNV calls, or SNP call rate < 98% were excluded as outliers, as well as samples genotyped on arrays with < 175k SNP probes or samples labeled as cancer or Down's Syndrome patients.
- * **TCGA**: CNVs were filtered on ≥ 10 probes and ≥ 25kb.
-Deletions were required to have a mean log<sub>2</sub> intensity ≤ -1 and duplications were required to have a mean log<sub>2</sub> intensity of ≥ 0.5849625.
- * **Epi25k**: CNVs were filtered on ≥ 10 probes and ≥ 20kb.
-After CNV filtering, samples with >25 CNV calls were excluded as outliers.

 ### Raw CNV callset properties